ocaml/opam/doc/pages/Manual.md

 - <a id="opamfield-setenv">`setenv: [ <environment-update> ... ]`</a>:
   defines environment variables updates that will be applied upon installing the package.
-The updates will be visible to any dependent package, as well as exported to the shell environment through `opam config env` and `~/.opam/opam-init/` scripts.
+The updates will be visible to any dependent package, as well as exported to the shell environment through `opam env` and `~/.opam/opam-init/` scripts.

 - <a id="opamfield-build-env">`build-env: [ <environment-update> ... ]`</a>: